bfarnam/infineon/README.md

 - OUT30
 - OUT31

-You will need to change these in order to utilize the advanced functions.
+You will need to change the output definitions in outputs.cpp in order to utilize the advanced functions.
 The struct is as follows:
 ```
 OutputConfig_t OUT10 = {
         .in          = {3,0x27},